This section explains how to invoice ACC for services provided.

-From 1 October 2010 the Goods and Services Tax (GST) rate will increase from 12.5% to 15%.
+From 1 October 2010 the Goods and Services Tax (GST) rate changed from 12.5% to 15%.
 All ACC levies are subject to GST.
-You may notice changes to amounts you receive or pay as a result.
+The change may impact amounts you receive from or pay to ACC.

 Calculating your travel costs when providing services is now easier with the release of our handy travel guidelines and associated travel cost calculator.

 Last updated: 23 August 2013